sts10/tidy/readme.markdown

 -   [X] Add option to remove suffix words
 -   [X] Add option to remove words that have characters from certain character sets, for example non-ASCII characters
--   [ ] Investigate making the list variable as [FxHashSet](https://docs.rs/fxhash/0.2.1/fxhash/type.FxHashSet.html)<String> rather than a `Vec<String>` to potentially boost performance, as is done in [csafe](https://github.com/sts10/csafe/blob/main/src/lib.rs).
+-   [ ] Investigate making the list variable as [FxHashSet](https://docs.rs/fxhash/0.2.1/fxhash/type.FxHashSet.html)<String> rather than a `Vec<String>` to potentially boost performance.
 Will probably need to write some benchmarks with Criterion to measure potential performance gains.

 ## Appendix: Where can I find some large word lists?